-Our expert staff help people with their physical and mental health, and a wide range of other issues including housing, finances, and improving accessibility into and around people's homes.
+Our expert staff help veterans and their families with their physical and mental health, and a wide range of other issues including housing, finances, employment and improving accessibility into and around people's homes.

-Recovery is more than just repairing damaged bodies and minds: it's about rebuilding lives, restoring confidence and renewing hope.
-It takes time and expertise, and committed friends like you.
+Recovery is about more than just repairing damaged bodies and minds.
+It's about rebuilding lives, restoring confidence and renewing hope.
+To achieve this takes time and expertise, and committed friends like you.